FrankRay78/troubleshooting-remote-development-teams/README.md

 Raise an issue if there is a topic you feel this guide should include, or get in touch directly if you are considering making a direct contribution via a PR.

-Please note that I work on this guide as and when time permits.
+Please note, I work on this guide as and when time permits.

 **© Frank Ray Consulting Ltd 2023.** *Software requirements for agile development teams, particularly remote, outsourced and offshore development teams working in financial services.
 [Get in touch if you need our help](https://frankray.net)*